-Information void in plane crash leads many to take action
+Information Void In Plane Crash Leads Many To Take Action

-In the days since an Ethiopian Airlines plane crashed after taking off for Nairobi and killed all 157 people aboard, there have been many questions but not a lot of answers.
+There are still more questions than answers about an Ethiopian Airlines plane that crashed shortly after taking off for Nairobi on Sunday, killing all 157 people on board.
+Ethiopian authorities said Wednesday that they will send the flight recorders recovered from the plane to an as-yet-unspecified European country for analysis.

-That absence of information — fear of the unknown — has led dozens of countries to ground the Boeing 737 Max 8, the plane involved in Sunday's crash and another one five months earlier that killed 189 people in Indonesia.
+Meanwhile, dozens of countries have grounded the Boeing 737 Max 8, the plane involved in Sunday's crash and another five months ago that killed 189 people off of Indonesia.
+Canada on Wednesday became the latest country to say the plane can't fly in its airspace.

-The U.S. Federal Aviation Administration has been largely isolated.
-It continues to back the plane's airworthiness, saying Tuesday that it is reviewing all available data.
-U.S.-based Boeing maintains it has no reason to pull the hot-selling jet from the skies.
+The U.S. Federal Aviation Administration continues to back the plane's airworthiness and U.S.-based Boeing maintains it has no reason to pull the hot-selling jet from the skies.

-Here are some questions that people have about the plane, and what we know so far:
+Here are some questions and answers about the crash, the plane and the investigation:

 Q. WHO HAS GROUNDED THE PLANES?

-A. More than 40 countries including the entire European Union have suspended flights by the plane.
+A. More than 40 countries including the entire European Union and Canada have suspended flights by the plane or barred it from their airspace.
 China ordered its airlines to ground the planes — they had 96 Max 8 jets in service, more than one-fourth of the approximately 370 Max jets in circulation.

-The European Aviation Safety Agency said that "at this early stage" of the most recent investigation, "it cannot be excluded that similar causes may have contributed to both events."

 Q. WHY IS THE FAA HOLDING OUT?

-A. The FAA prides itself on acting based on facts and is cautioning against comparing the two crashes or assuming that they are related.
+A. The FAA prides itself on acting based on facts and is cautioning against comparing the Ethiopian Airlines crash with the one off of Indonesia or assuming that they are related.

 "External reports are drawing similarities" between the crashes, the agency said in a statement.
 "However, this investigation has just begun and to date we have not been provided data to draw any conclusions or take any actions."